andreinadaban/wp-downloader/readme.md

 # WordPress Installer

-A simple script used to download and install WordPress and the WordPress [starter theme](https://github.com/andreinadaban/wp-theme).
+A simple script used to download and install WordPress.

 ## Requirements

-This script requires [WP CLI](https://wp-cli.org/), [Git](https://git-scm.com/) and [OpenSSL](https://www.openssl.org/source/) to be installed.
+This script requires [WP CLI](https://wp-cli.org/) and [OpenSSL](https://www.openssl.org/source/).

 ## Installation